tstatler/docusign_python_example/README.md

 existing envelope.

 * Access token -- Generate an OAuth token:  https://developers.docusign.com/oauth-token-generator
 * Envelope ID -- The ID of the envelope for which you are requesting information.
+You can obtain this from your developer sandbox account https://demo.docusign.com.
 * Account ID --  Obtain your account ID at https://demo.docusign.com.
 Your account ID shown in the drop down in the upper right corner of the screen by your picture or the default picture.

 ![Image of Yaktocat](account_id.png)